lizac9/project2-bn-horror-film/README.md

 I could change this using -let-, but this would result in future changes and errors in the code.
 I did not have the timeframe to deal with all of these additional changes.
 These undefined variables don't affect the functionality of the game at all, and would result in unnecessary use of the clients resources.

-The website was also tested through Lighthouse on Chrome for its Accessibility Score.
+The website was tested through Lighthouse on Chrome for its Accessibility Score.

 Lighthouse Mobile report:
 ![Lighthouse Mobile report](https://res.cloudinary.com/lizac/image/upload/v1663533087/project2-bn-horror-film/Mobile_Lighthouse_ptcnnr.jpg)